 As the first three columns of the table show, GDP per capita and the likelihood that at least one fighter from a given country joins ISIS are highly positively correlated.
 The coefficient is also of a substantial magnitude: A 10% increase in GDP per capita is associated with an increase of 1.5 percentage points in the likelihood that citizens and residents of the country end up joining ISIS.
-Similar to the positive association between

-Table 7.
-Determinants of the likelihood of joining ISIS.
+Similar to the positive association between GDP per capita and the likelihood of joining ISIS, we find in Column (4) that an alternative measure of development - the Human Development Index - is also positively correlated with the likelihood of joining ISIS.